PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 Depending on your system resources, you may choose to change the number of threads used in the diamond and sam2rma settings.
 Additionally, the `block_size` parameter of diamond will affect the speed of the analysis and memory requirements.

-Finally, the `hit_limit` argument allows you to specify the type of hit limit method and corresponding value.
+The `hit_limit` argument allows you to specify the type of hit limit method and corresponding value.
 You can choose between the `--top` method or `-k` method, which are used with the range-culling mode (see [DIAMOND documentation](http://www.diamondsearch.org/index.php?pages/command_line_options/)).
 The default is `--top 5`, meaning a hit will only be deleted if its score is more than 5% lower than that of a higher scoring hit over at least 50% of its query range.
 Using `-k 5` instead means that a hit will only be deleted if at least 50% of its query range is spanned by at least 5 higher or equal scoring hits.
 In general, the `-k` method will keep far fewer hits, and specifying `-k 1` will keep a single hit per query range.
 This can be useful for 1) very simple metagenomic communities, or 2) reducing the output file size.
 If you choose to modify the `hit_limit` argument, you will want to supply the complete DIAMOND flag (e.g., `-k 3` or `--top 10`).

+Finally, consider the `minSupportPercent` argument, which is the minimum support as percent of assigned reads required to report a taxon.
+The default in MEGAN is 0.05, but with HiFi the best value appears to be 0.01.
+This provides an optimal trade-off between precision and recall, with near perfect detection of species down to 0.1-0.02% abundance based on mock community datasets.
+To recover more species at lower abundances (which are likely to be false positives), this can be changed to 0.001, or even 0.00001.
+This will primarily increase the number of species found at ultra-low abundances (<0.01%), and provide results similar to short-read methods (e.g., Kraken2, Bracken, Centrifuge).

 **You must also specify the full paths to `sam2rma`, the MEGAN mapping database file, and the indexed NCBI-nr database (`diamond_nr_db.dmnd`)**.